 Out-toeing patterns largely result from one of the following:

-- External rotation hip contracture
+- External rotation hip contracture.

-- External tibial torsion
+- External tibial torsion.

-- External femoral torsion
+- External femoral torsion.

 In-toeing in otherwise normal newborns and infants may result from:

 - Metatarsus adductus - the diagnosis if a 'C'-shaped curve, rather than a straight border, is present on the lateral aspect of the foot.
 About 90% of cases resolve by one year of age.
-Treatment usually involves special exercises, applying casts or special corrective shoes, and has a high rate of success in babies aged 6-9 months.
+Treatment usually involves special exercises, and applying casts or special corrective shoes, and has a high rate of success in babies aged 6-9 months.

 - Internal tibial torsion - although a normal finding in the newborn, this is usually a matter of concern at walking age.
 When the child is walking or standing, the patella can be seen to point forward, with the foot pointing inward.